Tour LROC's Lunar Exploration Museum

 Visiting the Lunar Exploration Museum

-At the LROC Visitor's Gallery, you can:
+At the LROC Visitor Gallery:

-- Discover the excitement of exploration
+- Discover the excitement of lunar exploration

 - Learn about America's incredible space program